gvp-study/FCND-Motion-Planning/motion_planning.md

 #### 6. Cull waypoints

 The raw set of path points obtained from a_star is a set of connected cells from the start cell to the goal cell.
 These path points will number in the hundreds and are too close for a drone to follow dynamically.
-These path points are then pruned such that only the start, end and important waypoints are included.
+These path points need to be pruned such that only the start, end and important waypoints are included.

 ##### Prune using Collinearity